bredeespelid/Master_NHH/BAN400/Machine_Learning/Spambase/Random_Forrest/readme.md

-# README for Decision Tree and Random Forest Model Setup
+# Random Forest Model Setup

 This README explains how to set up and fine-tune decision tree and random forest models step-by-step.
 Each section breaks down what the code does in simple terms.